Bumeranghc/slurm-tf-final-project/README.md

 ```
 ## Connect to instances
 If you would like to connect to instance from instance group, use an IP from instances_exteranl_ips output and centos as username.
+You can provide your public key to set up instances during infrastructure creation using variable `public_ssh_key_path`.

-If you didn't use your own keys, to get a private key you should run:
+If you don't use your own keys, to get a private key you should run:
 ```
 terraform output -raw private_key
 ```